ElektraInitiative/libelektra/src/tools/website/README.md

-The configuration will be mounted to `system:/sw/elektra/website/#0/current` in Elektra (`@config_root@/@config_default_profile@`) and contains the URL to the backend, some URLs for GitHub resources and translation, as well as logger settings.
+The configuration will be mounted to `system:/sw/elektra/website/#0/current` in Elektra (`@config_root@/@config_default_profile@`) and contains some URLs for GitHub resources and translation, as well as logger settings.
 Usually, no changes are required there, see Configuration Options below for some useful options.